MegaMosquito/slipstream/README.md

 I have written a blog article about this example as well:
     https://darlingevil.com/riding-nvidias-slipstream-with-python/

-This container sets up an RTSP streaming pipeline, from your favorite RTSP input stream, through an NVIDIA Deepstream 5 pipeline, using the new Python bindings, and out to a local RTSP streaming server.
+This container sets up an RTSP streaming pipeline, from one or more of your favorite RTSP input streams, through an NVIDIA Deepstream 5 pipeline, using the new Python bindings, and out to a local RTSP streaming server (tiling the inputs if you provided more than one).

 This example requires NVIDIA hardware.
 The container is *big* and takes quite a while to build on small machines like the nano.
 Currently this example works only on:
  - amd64 hardware with a recent NVIDIA GPU.
 I tested it on an NVIDIA T4, and